Death zone

-Many deaths in high-altitude mountaineering have been caused by the effects of the death zone, either directly by loss of vital functions or indirectly by wrong decisions made under stress, or physical weakening leading to accidents.
-An extended stay above 8000 m without supplementary oxygen will result in deterioration of bodily functions and death.
+Many deaths in high-altitude mountaineering have been caused by the effects of the death zone, either directly by the loss of vital functions or indirectly by poor decisions made under stress (e.g., not turning back in deteriorating conditions, or misreading the climbing route), or physical weakening leading to accidents (e.g., falls).
+An extended stay above 8000 m without a high-altitude breathing apparatus (which includes bottled oxygen) will result in deterioration of bodily functions and death.